gautamsunidhi/loopify-playlist/README.md

-# loopify-playlist
-Final Project for CSPB 2270.
-A music playlist implemented using a non-circular doubly-linked list in C++.
-Supports adding songs, removing songs, forward and backward traversal, and playlist shuffling.
+# Loopify: Doubly Linked Playlist"

+Loopify is a music playlist implemented with a non-circular doubly linked list.
+The playlist supports adding/removign songs, forward and backward traversal, and looping playback (when you reach the end, playNext wraps back to the beginning.)
+A shuffle mode randomizes the playback order.